R505: the Flying Cloud

 The bridge of the Flying Cloud

-Coffee mugs rattled as Abercrombie slammed his fist down on the table.
-The Chief Rigger’s expression was dark: the very picture of an angry Scottsman.
-"Coastal patrol!" he exclaimed.
-"Off Darwin?"
+Cups rattled as Abercrombie slammed his fist down on the mess table.
+The chief rigger's face was dark: the very picture of an angry Scotsman.

 "I take it this is not a plum posting," said Lieutenant Iverson.